toddledev/documentation/docs/09-pages/05-redirects/index.md

 Set the hash of the redirect.
 This can be used to target a specific fragment of the URL, such as a section of the page.

+## Testing

+In order to verify that your redirect works as intended, click the "Preview page in new tab", or navigate to the URL that you have set up in the source section.
+If the redirect is configured correctly, you should be redirected to the desired location.

 ::: info
 Redirects are only available on paid plans.
 :::